 Hosts running a business (or asking for help with a business activity) should provide accommodation and pay at least the minimum wage in their country for all hours worked.

-In exchange they can expect to receive new friends from all over the world who are interested in helping out and learning about new ways of life.
+In return they can expect to receive new friends from all over the world who are interested in helping out and learning about new ways of life.
 The help offered is generally for around 5 hours per day, 5 days a week.
 This can be anything which is within reach of a willing visitor.

-Some typical examples of fun and worthwhile exchanges have been creating eco gardens, boat sitting, house sitting, baby sitting, doing the school run, helping to construct natural earth houses, sharing in family cooking, giving a hand with general maintenance, teaching and practising languages but of course the list can be endless.
+Some typical examples of fun and worthwhile exchanges have been creating eco gardens, boat sitting, house sitting, baby sitting, doing the school run, pet sitting, helping to construct natural earth houses, sharing in family cooking, giving a hand with general maintenance, teaching and practising languages but of course the list can be endless.

 Once approved as a host on Workaway.info, members are able to message you through the website.
 Remember we only provide interested parties with a way to contact you (your email is not given out or visible on the site) and we only show the general area in which you live.
 The choice to offer and accept the volunteer for an exchange is entirely up to you.
 After the first contact has been made, you can then provide more specific details should you wish to.